 Browse All Excursions

-Naples is one of the easiest Mediterranean cruise cities to explore on foot: the ship docks at the Stazione Marittima in the heart of the city, and the UNESCO-listed historic centre is a 15-minute walk up the hill.
-Spaccanapoli : the long, dead-straight street that cuts the old town in half : is the spine of everything, and the streets around it are dense with churches, street food stalls, and ordinary Neapolitan life.
+Naples is one of the easiest Mediterranean cruise cities to explore independently.
+The ship docks at the Stazione Marittima in the heart of the city, and the UNESCO-listed historic centre is a 15-minute walk away.
+Spaccanapoli, the ancient straight street that has divided the city since Roman times, is the spine of everything, and the streets around it are dense with churches, street food, remarkable architecture and ordinary Neapolitan life in full voice.
+If you have a full day and Pompeii is on your list, the Circumvesuviana commuter train makes it very manageable independently.
+If your time is shorter, staying in the historic centre, taking in the National Archaeological Museum and eating a legendary Neapolitan pizza, makes for a deeply satisfying half-day.

 • Spaccanapoli.
-The arrow-straight street that has divided Naples since Roman times is free to walk and endlessly lively : lined with shrines, workshops, street-food carts, and the city’s best people-watching.
+The arrow-straight street that has divided Naples since Roman times is free to walk and endlessly lively, lined with shrines, workshops, street-food carts and some of the city’s finest people-watching.
 Allow at least an hour to wander its full length and the narrow lanes branching off it.

-• Gesù Nuovo & Piazza del Gesù.
-The 16th-century Jesuit church at the western end of Spaccanapoli has a dramatic diamond-rusticated façade unlike anything else in Naples and an interior dripping in coloured marble and frescoes.
-Entry is free, and the piazza itself is a natural gathering point.
+• Gesù Nuovo and Piazza del Gesù.
+The 16th-century Jesuit church at the western end of Spaccanapoli has a dramatic diamond-rusticated façade unlike anything else in Naples.
+Entry is free and the piazza is a natural gathering point.

 • San Gregorio Armeno.
-The narrow lane running off Spaccanapoli is Naples’ famous Christmas street, lined year-round with workshops selling hand-crafted nativity scene figurines, including satirical effigies of politicians and celebrities.
-Free to walk and browse; a centuries-old Neapolitan tradition.
+The narrow lane running off Spaccanapoli is Naples’ famous street of nativity scene workshops, lined year-round with hand-crafted figurines including satirical effigies of politicians and celebrities.
+Free to walk and browse.

 • Napoli Sotterranea.
-Forty metres below Piazza San Gaetano lies a labyrinth of Greek aqueducts, Roman cisterns, and WWII air-raid shelters carved from volcanic tufa over 2,400 years.
+Forty metres below Piazza San Gaetano lies a labyrinth of Greek aqueducts, Roman cisterns and WWII air-raid shelters carved from volcanic tufa over 2,400 years.
 Guided tours run in English roughly every two hours; entry is €15.
-Book ahead in summer as tours sell out.

-• Castel dell’Ovo (Free).
-Naples’ oldest castle sits on a small islet right on the waterfront, a 15-minute walk from the cruise terminal along the Via Caracciolo promenade.
-Entry to the castle courtyard and battlements is free; the views across the bay to Vesuvius are outstanding.
+• Castel dell’Ovo.
+Naples’ oldest castle sits on a small islet right on the waterfront, a 15-minute walk from the terminal along the promenade.
+Entry to the castle courtyard and battlements is free, and the views across the bay to Vesuvius are outstanding.

 Best Restaurants in Naples